Agusx1211/Ausculta/README.md

 ## Development Notes

 - The envelope is computed in an `AudioWorkletProcessor` running at 200 Hz with a short smoothing filter.
-- Peak detection uses autocorrelation with harmonic suppression to identify up to three heart rates in the 40-210 BPM range.
+- Peak detection uses autocorrelation with harmonic suppression to identify up to three BPM peaks in the 40–210 BPM range.

 ## Deployment